Keyne/promotion-console-app/README.md

 ## SOLID Principles

-This application has been built using SOLID principles with a dedicated domain layer which let the it grows as necessary
+This application has been built using SOLID principles with a dedicated domain layer which let it grows as necessary.

-Symfony IoC has not been used altough a factory inteface is available
+Symfony IoC has not been used altough a factory inteface is available:

 ```
 <?php